wolfgangj/okami/README.md

 `okami` is a metamodern application development system based on a non-standard dialect of Forth.

-The current version is written in ARM (AArch32) assembly language and runs on GNU/Linux.
+The current implementation is written in ARM (AArch32) assembly language and runs on GNU/Linux.

-Example session:
+Example session (slightly outdated):

 ![screenshot](screenshot.png)

 ## Vision

 Sometimes, the complexity of our tools costs us about as much time as it saves us.
-However, you never know when exactly things will blow up, which makes development less predictable (and often frustrating).
+However, we never know when exactly things will blow up, which makes development less predictable (and often frustrating).

 So is all that really necessary?
 Are we really in such a mess that a comprehensible system can't be more than a toy?